 Whether to drink alcohol or take recreational drugs is a personal choice, but it is worth knowing the possible effects they could have on your epilepsy.
-Alcohol or recreational drugs can cause seizures in some people.

 Alcohol is a common trigger for seizures.
 It also disrupts sleep patterns which can be a trigger for seizures.
 Alcohol can make epilepsy medication less effective or make the side effects of medication worse.
 The Patient Information Leaflet (PIL) that comes with your ASM may say whether you can drink alcohol with it.
 However, the effect alcohol has on your seizures is individual.

 Recreational drugs can trigger seizures or increase the frequency of seizures for some people and can also interact with medication.
-Taking recreational drugs increases the risk of seizures and of mental and physical health problems, which in turn make seizures more likely.
+Taking recreational drugs increases the risk of seizures and of mental and physical health problems, which in turn may make seizures more likely.

 Learning more about your own epilepsy and treatment means you can make informed choices about your lifestyle.

-Visit epilepsysociety.org.uk/alcohol-drugsand-epilepsy
+Visit epilepsysociety.org.uk/alcohol-drugs-and -epilepsy